 In adtech, we can’t overlook the importance of web browsers.
 Because we understand how browsers can make or break the programmatic ecosystem.
 And, as you are aware, Chrome is the market leader with close to 70 percent market share.

 While other browsers have enabled ITP to block third-party cookies, Chrome didn’t.
-It plans to phase out the support for third-party cookies within two years and proposed a set of standards to replace it.
+It plans to phase out the support for third-party cookies within two years and proposed a set of standards to replace them.
 But there’s something more immediate, Chrome will limit cross-site cookie sharing with its next v80 update.
-Specifically, Google announced that the Chrome update to version 80.0.3964.0 (also known as SameSite Cookie Update) would come into effect from February 4th, 2020.
+Specifically, Google announced that the Chrome cookie update to version 80.0.3964.0 (also known as SameSite Cookie Update) would come into effect from February 4th, 2020.